lasithaya/ENEX13004/source/_source/week_4/Move_it_with_custom_arm.md

 Now, click on the Add Joints button.
 You will see a list of joints on the left hand side.
 You need to choose all the joints that belong to the arm and add them to the right hand side.
 The joints are arranged in the order that they are stored in an internal tree structure.
 This makes it easy to select a serial chain of joints.

-    Click on virtual_joint, hold down the Shift button on your keyboard and then click on the joint_ee.
-Now click on the > button to add these joints into the list of selected joints on the right.
+Click on `virtual_joint`, hold down the Shift button on your keyboard and then click on the `joint_ee`.
+Now click on the `>` button to add these joints into the list of selected joints on the right.

 ![](../../_static/move_it/move_it_7.png)